fastmcp-me/perfetto-mcp/README.md

 ## License

-This project is licensed under the terms described in the `LICENSE` file.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](https://github.com/antarikshc/perfetto-mcp/blob/main/LICENSE) file for details.